Georgiana Mary Colville1

 Last Edited=26 Mar 2008

-William Blakeney is the son of Lieutenant William Blakeney.2 He married Elizabeth Bowerman, daughter of Cornet Henry Bowerman and Katherine Purdon.2 His will was probated on 22 April 1718.2 He was buried at St. Peter's Church, Kilmallock, County Limerick, Ireland.2
+William Blakeney was the son of Lieutenant William Blakeney.2 He married Elizabeth Bowerman, daughter of Cornet Henry Bowerman and Katherine Purdon.2 His will was proven (by probate) on 22 April 1718.2 He was buried at St. Peter's Church, Kilmallock, County Limerick, IrelandG.2

-William Blakeney gained the rank of Captain on 15 August 1702 in the service of the Ingoldsby Dragoons.2 He held the office of Justice of the Peace (J.P.).2 He held the office of Member of Parliament (M.P.) for Kilmallock.2 He lived at Mount Blakeney, Kilmallock, County Limerick, Ireland.2 He lived at Thomastown, County Limerick, Ireland.2
+He gained the rank of Captain on 15 August 1702 in the Ingoldsby Dragoons.2 He held the office of Justice of the Peace (J.P.)2 He held the office of Member of Parliament (M.P.) for Kilmallock.2 He lived at Mount Blakeney, Kilmallock, County Limerick, IrelandG.2 He lived at Thomastown, County Limerick, IrelandG.2

 Citations